 Roof gardens can be grown on top of houses, outbuildings and sheds, and balconies can be used to grow pots of fruits, vegetables and herbs.
 Make sure to think about how exposure to the wind and sun will affect your plants when growing in exposed areas like this.

-Get help planning your garden!
+It’s never too early (or late) to plan your next garden!
 We’re offering a free 7-day trial of our Almanac Garden Planner!